joakim/entofu/README.md

 **Is it future proof?**

 > The planes 4-13 are not on any [Unicode roadmaps](https://unicode.org/roadmaps/).
 But some day, some tofus will inevitably be assigned a character and cease to be tofu.
 The tofu planes have been selected so that there's a buffer of one unassigned plane on each side (3 and 13), so this should be quite some time in the future.
-Even then, it should still be a valid encoding, producing some random characters from obscure scripts every now and then.
+Even then, it should still be a valid encoding, producing some random characters from obscure scripts at times.

 **Can't you up the ante and use Base524288, with 19 bits per character?**